BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Verily I say unto you, This generation shall not pass away, till all be fulfilled.” - Luke 21:32 (KJV)

 “Remember ye the law of Moses my servant, which I commanded unto him in Horeb for all Israel, with the statutes and judgments.” - Malachi 4:4 (KJV)

+“Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of the LORD:” - Malachi 4:5 (KJV)